GLOBAL OPPORTUNITY

 PROPOSAL

-How do we welcome the world's displaced citizens into a better shared future?
-The Artivist Nest will be hosting a seven day residential program for ten migrant youth, artists and social activists in Monterosi, Italy.
+How do we welcome the world’s displaced citizens into a better shared future?
+The Artivist Nest is holding a seven day residential program in Monterosi, Italy, hosting ten migrant youth, with the participation of an array of artists, mentors, and social activists.
 This creative retreat will be led by a team of experienced facilitators with expertise in group dynamics, arts-based facilitation, experiential learning, social change and leadership skills.
-The participants will be guided through a process that will support collaboration, community building and creative expression.
-Outcomes will include increased self-confidence, new found practical skills of creative expression and a strengthened belief in their ability to make positive change in their own lives and in their communities.

-PROGRAM IN DEVELOPMENT
+PROGRAM

 LOCATION